The purpose of making an essential oil flea collar for your cat or cats is twofold.

 Buy a soft fabric collar.
 These ones come in a bulk pack of 6 which is handy because you can make two at the same time and have one as a spare or back up and still have spare collars to use as needed.
 Plus they are inexpensive.

 If you are crafty you could always make your own collar.
 If you are comfortable using a sewing machine, this is a particularly good video showing how to make a collar.
-It has easy to follow directions and is to the point.
+It has easy to follow directions and gets straight to the point.
 The demonstration shows a collar for dogs however the same basic principles apply to making a collar for your cat.

 Alcohol is used because it creates sillage.
 Sillage is a term most often used when referring to making perfume.
 Sillage refers to the degree that a scent will linger in the air.
 The alcohol helps the odors from the oils to dispel through the air more effectively.

-The oil in this recipe is used as a carrier and to dilute the essential oils so that the collar can be soaked evenly.
+The vegetable oil in this recipe is used as a carrier and to dilute the essential oils so that the collar can be soaked evenly.
 It would be very difficult to apply the essential oils just using the drops without the oil.

 Do not apply 100% strength essential oil directly on to the fur or skin of your cat as essential oils are highly concentrated.
 Unintentional misuse of essential oils can have disastrous consequences.
 This link to the Pet Poison Helpline lists the essential oils that cats have trouble metabolizing.